-It now came into my thoughts that I had hinted to my friend the clergyman that the work of converting the savages might perhaps be set on foot in his absence to his satisfaction; and I told him, that now I thought it was put in a fair way, for the savages being thus divided among the Christians, if they would but every one of them do their part with those which came under their hands, I hoped it might have a very good effect.
+to my friend the clergyman, that the work of converting the savages might, perhaps, be set on foot in his absence, to his satisfaction; and I told him, that now I thought it was put in a fair way; for the savages being thus divided among the Christians, if they would but every one of them do their part with those which came under their hands, I hoped it might have a very good effect.

-He agreed presently in that; "if," said he, "they will do their part; but how," says he, "shall we obtain that of them?"
-I told him we would call them all together, and leave it in charge with them, or go to them one by one, which he thought best; so we divided it-he to speak to the Spaniards, who were all Papists, and I to the English, who were all Protestants; and we recommended it earnestly to them, and made them promise that they would never make any distinction of Papist or Protestant in their exhorting the savages to turn Christians, but teach them the general knowledge of the true God, and of their Saviour Jesus Christ; and they likewise promised us that they would never have any differences or disputes one with another about religion.
+He agreed presently in that: If, said he, they will do their part; but how, says he, shall we obtain that of them?
+I told him, we would call them all together, and leave it in charge with them, or go to them one by one, which he thought best; so we divided it; he to speak to the Spaniards, who were all Papists; and I to the English, who were all Protestants; and we recommended it earnestly to them, and made them promise, that they would never make any distinction of Papist or Protestant, in their exhorting the savages to turn Christians; but teach them the general knowledge of the true God, and of their Saviour Jesus Christ; and they likewise promised us, that they would never have any differences or disputes, one with another, about religion.

-When I came to Will Atkins's house, I may call it so, for such a house, or such a piece of basketwork, I believe was not standing in the world again!
-I say, when I came there I found the young woman I have mentioned above, and William Atkins's wife, were become intimates; and this prudent, religious young woman had perfected the work Will Atkins had begun; and though it was not above four days after what I have related, yet the newbaptized savage woman was made such a Christian as I have seldom heard of any like her, in all my observation or conversation in the world.
+When I came to Will Atkins's house (I may call it so; for such a house, or such a piece of basketwork, I believe was not standing in the world again!)
+I say, when I came thither, I found the young woman I have mentioned above, and William Atkins's wife, were become intimates; and this prudent, religious young woman, had perfected the work Will Atkins had begun; and though it was not above four days after what I have related, yet the new-baptized savage woman was made such a Christian, as I have seldom heard of any like her, in all my observation or conversation in the world.

-It came next into my mind in the morning, before

-I went to them, that among all the needful things I had to leave with them, I had not left them a Bible; in which I shewed myself less considering for them than my good friend the widow was for me, when she sent me the cargo of 100l. from Lisbon, where she packed up three Bibles and a Prayer-book.
-However, the good woman's charity had a greater extent than ever she imagined, for they were reserved for the comfort and instruction of those that made much better use of them than I had done.
+It came next into my mind, in the morning, before I went to them, that among all the needful things I had to leave with them, I had not left a bible; in which I shewed myself less considering for them, than my good friend the widow was for me, when she sent me the cargo of $\pounds100$ from Lisbon, where she packed up three bibles and a prayer-book.
+However the good woman's charity had a greater extent than ever she imagined; for they were reserved for the comfort and instruction of those that made much better use of them than 1 had done.